wborn/openhab-docker/README.md

 $ docker buildx create --name builder --use
 ```

-Change to a directory containing a Dockerfile (e.g. `3.0.0/debian`) and then use the following command to build a armhf image:
+Change to a directory containing a Dockerfile (e.g. `debian`) and then use the following command to build a armhf image:

 ```
 $ docker buildx build --platform linux/arm/v7 --tag openhab/openhab --load .